 At the urging of St. Eusebius, St. Meletius assembled a local synod in Antioch, attended by twenty-seven bishops, among whom Eusebius was first after Meletius.
 Being led into the wedding chamber, he advised his bride to the unblemished guardianship of maidenhood.

-At that local synod of Antioch, the holy fathers commanded all to confess of one being the Son with the Father, and the faith was decided upon at the first synod of Nicaea.
+Also, at that local synod of Antioch, the holy fathers commanded all to confess of one being the Son with the Father, and the faith was decided upon at the first synod of Nicaea.

 When did Eusebius die?